DevTeamForRedisHackt/zoomy/README.md

 # zoomy
-This is a zoom-clone. we called zoomy
+This is a zoom-clone.
+We called zoomy